 Hardly out of International Event Music & Entertainment Studies (IEMES) and already a project manager at Coreworks, that’s more than promising.
 He was actually personally scouted for this post by Giel Vissers, former fellow villager and leader at Jong Nederland.
 Where else we know Mark Welten from?
 For twelve years, he starred as bass player of the Eindhoven punk rock band The 101’s, with which he toured Europe several times and brought out the CD Counterbalance, produced in the USA by the legendary Sam Pura.
 So rockability will certainly not be an issue.
 At Coreworks he made his debut on the colossal stage for New Horizons.
 Pretty impressive it was too!

-At only eighteen years of age, Little Vic is Coreworks’ youngest.
-Came to us for a holiday job as a little sprog* three years ago, only to overtake his uncle Victor in height and width in no time at all.
+Little Vic came to us for a holiday job as a little sprog* three years ago, only to overtake his uncle Victor in height and width in no time at all.
 It is difficult to imagine the wharf without him now.
 Little Vic is a true all-rounder.
 His jobs are very diverse: racing around on a forklift truck, hitting the road for a job, taking care of extra deliveries, loading and unloading trucks, sawing stage sheeting and most of all: keeping a clear head in high-season turmoil.
 What he likes so much is the true team spirit and the great atmosphere within the crew.
 Good people, hard work, grabbing a beer afterwards and joking around, fantastic!
 Who knows, he might still get back to his studies international event music & entertainment, but there is more than one road to Rome.
 And this is a pretty nice way of getting there.

 *his own words